NLog/NLog.github.io/_posts/2021-08-25-nlog-5-0-preview1-ready.md

 * **Reason:** Better user experience when using default configuration.
 Most file viewers will fail to handle these file encodings without correct BOM.

 * **Workaround:** Explicit assign `WriteBom` on the FileTarget.

+### NetworkTarget will Discard by default on overflow
+NetworkTarget behaves asynchronous and never had any throttle of network requests pending.
+With `KeepConnection = true` then network requests would be put in a pending-queue without any upper limit.
+With `KeepConnection=false` then network connections would be created without any upper limit.

+This could cause the application to experience out-of-memory issues, which is not wanted from the logging framework by default.
+For `KeepConnection = true` there has been introduced a new setting `OnQueueOverflow` with default value Discard.
+For `KeepConnection = false` the existing setting `OnConnectionOverflow` is now by default Discard.

+* **Impact:** LogEvents might be lost during high loads, where network cannot keep up.

+* **Reason:** Better user experience by not taking the application down during high loads.

+* **Workaround:** Explicit assign `OnQueueOverflow` and `OnConnectionOverflow` to use `Grow` or `Block`.

 ### JsonLayout MaxRecursionLimit default value changed to 1
 JsonLayout will by default perform reflection of property-values and output direct object-properties.